 The elimination of caste-based discrimination will require moving beyond the constitutional reservations system of the 1950 Indian Constitution.
 In the first section, this chapter looks outside the work of CERD to the examination of caste by other human rights treaty-monitoring bodies, and the recommendations they have proposed for its eradication.
 On the international level, addressing the problem of caste-based discrimination will entail a coordinated effort between the United Nations treaty-based and charter-based bodies.
 India is susceptible to international condemnation of the practice of caste.
 There must be sustained criticism of the practice in each field of reference, civil and political rights, economic and social rights, racial discrimination, the rights of women and the rights of children.
-Combined with the emphasis placed on caste-based discrimination in the Hindu states by the Special Rapporteurs on Discrimination based on Work and Descent, as well as the Special Rapporteur on Racism and the Special Rapporteur on Religion, this will provide invaluable impetus to the Dalit struggle.
+Combined with the emphasis placed on caste-based discrimination in the Hindu states by the Special Rapporteur on Racism and the Special Rapporteur on Religion, this will provide invaluable impetus to the Dalit struggle.